dysonreturns/sc2ai/docs/README.md

 Congrats, you're botting!
 The replay is auto-saved as `data/replays/autosave-#{botname}.SC2Replay` for casual review.

-If the code scares you, especially that nasty deep `game_info.start_raw.start_locations.first` part (yuck), fear not - it's an anomaly.
+If the code scares you, especially that `game_info.start_raw.start_locations.first` part, fear not.
-The syntax is quite friendly while also forcibly teaching you the API (by design).
+The syntax is generally quite friendly while also forcibly teaching you the API.
 We have some extremely useful tutorials ahead once you're done skimming the next two sections.

-## Competiting on the ladder
+## Competing on the ladder

 The dear ladder Admin have had their holiday consumed by moving the aiarena infrastructure to AWS.
 Ruby support for the aiarena.net ladder will follow in 2024.